Guillemdb/FractalAI/README.md

 - **FMC Score**: This is the maximum scored we achieved in the games we have documented.
 The number of runs for each game, and the parameters used may vary from one game to another.

-- **N samples**: This is the mean number of samples that have been used in calculating each action.
- This is, the number of times we called step() on the environment per action.

 - **FMC vs SoTa**: Relative performance of FMC vs the State of The Art.